Discuss E-List

 Nutrition and Advertising to Children

-A Canadian doctor explains that food advertising to children works--and it’s a big problem.
+A Canadian doctor explains that food advertising to children works--and its a big problem.

 Fallen Stars: Disney Has Put a Moratorium on Princess Movies